ferDMS/TC2008B-Reto/README.md

 ## Miembros del grupo

-Regina Cavazos Valdés, Lorna Jaqueline García De León, Pablo Andrés García Martínez, Fernando Daniel Monroy Sánchez, Diego Fernando Sabillon Chinchilla y Brenda Sofía Sandoval.
+Regina Cavazos Valdés - A00836257
+Lorna Jaqueline García De León - A01383863
+Pablo Andrés García Martínez - A01412895
+Fernando Daniel Monroy Sánchez - A01750536
+Diego Fernando Sabillon Chinchilla - A01798446
+Brenda Sofía Sandoval - A00838209